YuanGongND/ssast/README.md

 ## Getting Started

-Step 1.
+### Prepare the Environment
 Clone or download this repository and set it as the working directory, create a virtual environment and install the dependencies.

 ```
 cd ast/
-python3 -m venv venvast
+python3 -m venv venvssast
-source venvast/bin/activate
+source venvssast/bin/activate
 pip install -r requirements.txt
 ```

+### Where is the code?
+The SSAST model and pretraining function code is in `src/models/ast_model.py`.\
+The self-supervised pretraining script is `src/pretrain/{run_mask_{frame,patch}, run_mask_{frame,patch}_tiny}`, which calls `src/run.py`, which then calls `src/traintest_mask.py`, which then calls `src/models/ast_model.py`.\
+The fine-tuning scripts are in `src/finetune/`, for PSLA experiments, these scripts call `src/run.py`, which then calls `src/traintest.py`, which then calls `src/traintest_mask.py`, which then calls `src/models/ast_model.py`.\
+The data preparation samples are in `src/prep_data`.

 ## SSAST Model